allegroai/clearml-docs/docs/fundamentals/agents_and_queues.md

 available to them.
 Some tasks are mostly idling and require less computation power, such as controller tasks (e.g. a pipeline controller) or service tasks (e.g. cleanup service).

-This is where the `services-modes` comes into play.
+This is where the `services-mode` comes into play.
 An agent running in `services-mode` will let multiple tasks execute in parallel (each task will register itself as a sub-agent, visible in the [Workers & Queues](../webapp/webapp_workers_queues.md) tab in the UI).

 This mode is intended for running maintenance tasks.
 Some suitable tasks include: